DEMNUni: disentangling dark energy from massive neutrinos with the void size function: Geometrical and redshift space distortions

 We start by considering the effect of geometrical distortions on the measured VSF.
-In the previous paragraph, we investigated the impact of DE and massive neutrinos on the VSF.
-Nevertheless, the sensitivity of the VSF to the DE-EoS has to be considered as the combination of the DE effects on the VSF (without accounting for geometrical and RSD distortions), explained above, with, additionally, the impact that a wrongly assumed DE-EoS has on void measurements and, therefore, on the observed VSF More precisely, measuring the VSF to probe the DE-EoS also requires inferring the size of voids by assuming a cosmological model, in this case a specific DE-EoS.
-It follows that the sensitivity of the VSF (accounting for the impact geometrical and RSD distortions) to the DE-EoS is a nonlinear function of the DE impact on the VSF (without accounting for geometrical and RSD distortions).
-In practice, the sensitivity of the VSF on the DE-EoS can be quantified by the \AP effect.
+In the previous Section, we investigated the impact of DE and massive neutrinos on the VSF.
+Nevertheless, the sensitivity of the VSF to the DE-EoS and total neutrino mass has to be considered as the combination of the DE and neutrino effects on the VSF (without accounting for geometrical and RSD distortions), explained above, with, additionally, the impact that a wrongly assumed DE-EoS has on void measurements and, therefore, on the observed VSF\footnote{Geometrical distortions due to massive neutrinos are negligible, as discussed later.}.
+More precisely, measuring the VSF to probe the DE-EoS also requires inferring the size of voids by assuming a cosmological model, in this case a specific DE-EoS.
+It follows that the sensitivity of the VSF (accounting for the impact of geometrical and RSD distortions) to the DE-EoS is a nonlinear function of the DE impact on the VSF itself (without accounting for geometrical and RSD distortions).
+In practice, neglecting for the moment RSD effects, the sensitivity of the VSF on the DE-EoS can be quantified by considering the \AP effect.
 This is obtained by assuming a reference cosmology in performing cosmological measurements and evaluating geometrical distortions due to a true cosmological model different from the assumed reference one.
 The impact of the distortion can be derived as \citep{ballinger_1996, eisenstein_2005_BAO, xu_padmanabhan_2013, sanchez_2017_BAO, hamaus_2020, correa_2021}